 Wheel clamping for other reasons

-Wheel clamps may be used by bailiffs if you have debts to your local council or have unpaid penalty charge notices.
+Wheel clamps may be used by bailiffs if you have debts to your local council or have unpaid penalty charge notices (except in Northern Ireland).

 In this case, contact your local council for more information.